- What Is It?

 - Below the breasts

 Seborrheic dermatitis in babies is commonly known as “cradle cap,” as it appears most commonly over the scalp.
 It can spread extensively and cause rashes in the diaper area.
 It should not be confused with diaper rash.
-Cradle cap usually resolves by itself without any treatment disappearing between six months to one year of age.
+The cradle cap usually resolves by itself without any treatment disappearing between six months to one year of age.

 What foods trigger seborrheic dermatitis?